yukeiyang/xray/README.md

 You can choose `Keep settings and retain the current configuration` during the `Flash Image` when you flash this firmware.

-Or，flash the image as brand new one.
+Or，flash the image as a brand new one.

 Management IP: 192.168.2.1
 wan port: LAN1